YDS67/game-yds-2024/notes/notes_dec23/game_notes.md

 - If no collisions, draw wall/ceiling quads
 - If collision, draw wall quad
 - Quads are drawn by projecting their corners to the camera
+- Important!
+Wall and ceiling quads' corners have known coordinates, so their projections should be calculated no more than once per frame

 ---